By: Charles Hsu and MengYi Wu

 - Randomness: PUFs depend on random physical factors introduced during manufacturing.
 The value derived from each PUF should be unpredictable, or at the very least, very hard to predict.
 Statistically, an ideal PUF will have a hamming weight of 50%, meaning that there is an equal number of 0’s and 1’s in the set of values, which makes the sequence the hardest one to guess.

 - Uniqueness: PUFs depend on the uniqueness of physical microstructure, which are expected to be different from each other, or have the lowest chance of collision.
 Similarly, we use hamming distance to measure the difference between two sets of values in strings of the same length.
 For an ideal PUF, a 50% hamming distance indicates that between any two strings, half of the numbers remain the same while the rest are different.
 That would lower the chances of collision between any two strings.

 - Non-traceability: As the root of trust, PUF needs to be resilient to physical attacks.
-Non-traceability is the important feature for an ideal PUF.
+Non-traceability is an important feature of an ideal PUF.
 That is, the random number in the PUF should not be detected and extracted by any means, such as reverse engineering, charge residue measurement, etc.

 SRAM PUF vs. NeoPUF: Mechanism and Performance Comparison

 Here is an example of the comparison between two well-known PUFs in the current market: SRAM PUF (Intrinsic ID) and NeoPUF (PUFsecurity/eMemory).

 An SRAM PUF is enabled by the local mismatch between the threshold voltage in a pair of MOSFETs to generate a positive feedback loop.
 The slight differences caused by the mismatch characteristics will be amplified and divided into 0 or 1 and stored in SRAM.
 A random value of either 0 or 1 results from the variations of the threshold voltage in the MOSFETs.